A Traveling Teacher

 ✓ Students new to AI

-Every student brings a real idea to the course and learns to use AI as a thinking partner to build it — turning curiosity into something they can actually act on.
+Every student brings a real idea to the course and uses AI to develop it, turning an early concept into something they can actually act on.

 ✓ Students who want a real skill, not a shortcut

-This course teaches students to reason with AI and direct it like a professional — a durable skill that compounds over time, not a one-off trick.
+This course teaches students to reason with AI and direct it like a professional.
+It's a durable skill that compounds over time, not a one-off trick.

 ✓ Students preparing for what's next

-Colleges and employers are already screening for AI fluency.
-This course gives your student a real head start while the window is open.
+Colleges and employers are screening for AI fluency now, and that bar will only rise.
+This course gives your student a real head start before AI literacy becomes the baseline expectation rather than the exception.

 What's included in the course